vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 #### <a id="deploynsxalb"> </a> Deploy NSX Advanced Load Balancer

-As part of the prerequisites, you must have the NSX ALB 20.1.7 OVA downloaded and imported to the content library.
-Deploy the NSX ALB under the resource pool **“nsx-alb-components”**  and place it under the folder **“nsx-alb-components”**.
+As part of the prerequisites, you must have the NSX Advanced Load Balancer 20.1.7 OVA downloaded and imported to the content library.
+Deploy the NSX Advanced Load Balancer under the resource pool **“nsx-alb-components”**  and place it under the folder **“nsx-alb-components”**.

-To deploy NSX ALB, complete the following steps.
+To deploy NSX Advanced Load Balancer, complete the following steps.

 1. Log in to **vCenter** and navigate to **Home** > **Content Libraries**.
 1. Select the content library under which the NSX-ALB OVA is placed.
 1. Click on **OVA & OVF Templates**.
-1. Right-click the NSX ALB image and select **New VM from this Template**.
+1. Right-click the NSX Advanced Load Balancer image and select **New VM from this Template**.
-1. On the Select name and folder page, enter a name and select a folder for the NSX ALB VM as **nsx-alb-components**.
+1. On the Select name and folder page, enter a name and select a folder for the NSX Advanced Load Balancer VM as **nsx-alb-components**.
 1. On the Select a compute resource page, select the resource pool **nsx-alb-components**.
 1. On the Review details page, verify the template details and click **Next**.
 1. On the Select storage page, select a storage policy from the VM Storage Policy drop-down menu and choose the  datastore location where you want to store the virtual machine files.
 1. On the Select networks page, select the network **alb-management-segment** and click **Next**.
-1. On the Customize template page, provide the NSX ALB management network details such as IP address, subnet mask, and gateway, and then click **Next**.
+1. On the Customize template page, provide the NSX Advanced Load Balancer management network details such as IP address, subnet mask, and gateway, and then click **Next**.
 1. On the Ready to complete page, review the provided information and click **Finish**.

 ![NSX ALB deployment](img/tko-on-vsphere-nsxt/12-ALB-1.png)

 A new task for creating the virtual machine appears in the **Recent Tasks** pane.
-After the task is complete, the NSX ALB virtual machine is created on the selected resource.
+After the task is complete, the NSX Advanced Load Balancer virtual machine is created on the selected resource.
 Power on the virtual machine and give it a few minutes for the system to boot.
-Upon successful boot up, navigate to NSX ALB on your browser.
+Upon successful boot up, navigate to NSX Advanced Load Balancer on your browser.
 **Note**: While the system is booting up, a blank web page or a 503 status code may appear.

 #### <a id=""nsx-alb-init""> </a>NSX Advanced Load Balancer: Initial Setup

-Once NSX ALB is successfully deployed and running, navigate to NSX ALB on your browser using the URL https://<em><IP/FQDN></em> and configure the basic system settings:
+Once NSX Advanced Load Balancer is successfully deployed and running, navigate to NSX Advanced Load Balancer on your browser using the URL https://<em><IP/FQDN></em> and configure the basic system settings:

 1. Set admin password and click on **Create Account**.